JobPath

 Sobes.tech — no free plan, aggressive 90-day discount

 What it is.
 Win/Mac desktop.
-Beyond the AI helper — mock interviews, question bank, resume generation, post-interview analysis, choice of four AI providers (OpenAI, Claude, Gemini, Grok).
+Beyond the AI helper — mock interviews, question bank, resume generation, post-interview analysis, HH.ru auto-apply, and a choice of four AI providers (OpenAI, Claude, Gemini, Grok).

 Strengths.
 The widest "all-in-one" in this list.
 Plenty around the helper itself: practice ahead of time, run mocks, get post-interview breakdown.
+It also has HH.ru auto-apply (up to 200/day, via OAuth, with AI cover letters and filters) — something most competitors in the category lack.
 Supports exotic-for-the-market platforms: Salute Jazz, MeetZone, BigBlueButton — sometimes used by enterprise interviewers.

 Weaknesses.

 Who fits.
-If you need the all-in-one bundle for the Russian market and don't mind paying upfront.
-JobPath covers the same ground (mock interviews, question bank, helper, auto-apply) plus a free plan to validate first.
+If you need the all-in-one bundle for the Russian market (HH.ru auto-apply included) and don't mind paying upfront.
+JobPath covers the same ground (mock interviews, question bank, helper, auto-apply) but with a free plan to validate before you pay.

 Weaknesses.